jankapunkt/latexcv/README.md

 - package tex-live distribution
 - package tex-live fonts
-- a LaTeX environment of your choice with pdfLatex capability
+- package pdflatex

+There is also a `texlive.profile` file in the project root, that can be used to install the minimum required texlive packages.

 ##### Build Procedure

  - Clone or download this project.
- - Each template is in a folder, which contains a main.tex file
+ - For each template is in a folder, which contains a `main.tex` file do
  - Edit the main.tex according to your credentials, optionally change settings and colors etc.
- - Run pdflatex (build/compile)
+ - Run `pdflatex` (build/compile)
- - The main.pdf should show the output.
+ - The `main.pdf` should show the output.

-Create an issue, if this manual does not work for your.
+Create an issue, if this manual does not work for you.

 ##### Contribution